Steps you can take to reduce human/coyote conflict.

 - Spay or neuter your dogs.
 Keep your pet's vaccinations current.

 - If you see coyotes in your area, discourage them from visiting.
 Scare them away by shouting, making loud noises, or throwing rocks.
+See Coyote Hazing below.

 - If a coyote approaches you do not run.
 Maintain eye contact and make yourself appear larger.
 Try to move to an area with more activity.

 To report an aggressive coyote, call 311 immediately.
+If a coyote has bitten or injured a person this should be reported to 911.